MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 # Provide instructions to the model
 GROUNDED_PROMPT="""
-You are an AI assistant that helps users find the information their looking for.
+You are an AI assistant that helps users learn from the information found in the source material.
 Answer the query using only the sources provided below.
 Use bullets if the answer has multiple points.
 If the answer is longer than 3 sentences, provide a summary.